4 Tips for Reviewing Financials

 • The president typically sets and reviews the agenda prior to distribution.

-• The meeting should be “timed” for the greatest efficiency, and the Board’s copy of the agenda should refer to pages within the Board packet, which should be numbered.
+• Time the meeting for the greatest efficiency and ensure the Board’s copy of the agenda refers to numbered pages within the Board packet.

-• It can be posted on the website or in another format to enlist community involvement.
+• Post the agenda on the website or in another format to encourage community involvement.

 • Template for the meeting minutes.